Neuse River Trail

 Trail Usage

-While primarily used for recreation, the Neuse River Trail also serves as a transportation corridor for commuters, connecting several neighborhoods and parks in the eastern part of Raleigh.
+While many people come here simply to enjoy nature, the Neuse River Trail also is a practical transportation corridor for commuters, linking several neighborhoods and parks throughout eastern Raleigh.